Senior forskareContact Marie

 In order to gain a broad foothold in the business community, seven competence areas have also been started during this, each with its own reference group to carry out an analysis of the surrounding world and formulate projects, assignments and training.

-In the area, they work with R&D issues related to wood construction, but also questions about how to create a circular wood value chain.
+Within the area, they work with R&D questions connected to timber engineering but also questions about how to create a circular wood value chain.
 Contact person is Karin Sandberg.
-In the area, work has been carried out in 2021 linked to the classification of how circular wooden buildings that are being built now are.
+In the area, during 2022 work was carried out linked to the classification of how circular wooden buildings that are being built now are.
+In the area, there are also several projects connected to design for circularity, tall wooden houses, new types of foundations for wooden houses that have a lower climate footprint, etc.

 Cooperation RISE - Wood industry